-The Auth Type and following Authentication Value are the same as the Auth Type and following value for the [IS-IS] Authentication TLV.
-It is RECOMMENDED that Auth Type 3 be used, in which case the process is generally as specified in [RFC5310] using the same Key ID space as TRILL [IS-IS].
+With Auth Type 3, the process is generally as specified in [RFC5310] using the same Key ID space as TRILL [IS-IS].
 The area covered by the Authentication TLV is from the beginning of the TRILL Header to the end of the TRILL OAM Message Channel - the Link Header and Trailer are not included.
 The TRILL Header Alert and Reserved bit and Hop Count are treated as if zero for the purposes of computing and verifying the Authentication Data.